-- (a) IN GENERAL.-If, not later than 25 years after the date of enactment of this Act, the Tribe transfers any land within the boundaries of the city of Suffolk, the city of Chesapeake, or Isle of Wight County, Virginia, the Secretary shall take the land into trust for the benefit of the Tribe.
-Any land taken into trust for the benefit of the Tribe pursuant to this subsection shall be considered part of the reservation of the Tribe. - (b) GAMING.-The Tribe may not conduct gaming activities as a matter of claimed inherent authority or under the authority of any Federal law, including the Indian Gaming Regulatory Act (25 U.S.C.
+(2) may take into trust for the benefit of the Tribe any land held in fee by the Tribe, if such lands are located within the boundaries of the city of Suffolk, - the city of Chesapeake, or Isle of Wight County, Virginia.

+(b) Deadline for Determination.-The Secretary shall make a final written determination not later than three years of the date which the Tribe submits a request for land to be taken into trust under subsection (a)(2) and shall immediately make that determination available to the Tribe. - (c) RESERVATION STATUS.-Any land taken into trust for the benefit of the Tribe pursuant to this paragraph shall, upon request of the Tribe, be considered part of the reservation of the Tribe. - (d) GAMING.-The Tribe may not conduct gaming activities as a matter of claimed inherent authority or under the authority of any Federal law, including the Indian Gaming Regulatory Act (25 U.S.C.
 2701 et seq.) or under any regulations thereunder promulgated by the Secretary or the National Indian Gaming Commission.